 This might seem like an unusual gift but it's one you can give to your community, school or even strangers!
 There's something so fun and a little naughty about drawing on the pavement so your kids will love writing positive messages and drawing little pictures.
 It's fun, creative and a beautiful thing to discover as you're walking along.

 We hope you were inspired to get creative with your kids to show them the true meaning of giving.
-We'd totally love it if you shares your photos with us and we'll pop them below for everyone to see.
-Feel free to submit them at email@example.com.
+We'd totally love it if you share your photos with us and we'll pop them below for everyone to see.
+Feel free to submit them at firstname.lastname@example.org.

 Your creative gifts...